babybuddy/babybuddy/docs/CONFIGURATION.md

 *Default: 18:00*

-The maximum *start* time (in the instance's time zone) before which a sleep entry is consider a nap.
+The maximum nap *start* time (in the instance's time zone).
 Expects the 24-hour format %H:%M.

 ## `NAP_START_MIN`

 *Default: 06:00*

-The minimum *start* time (in the instance's time zone) after which a sleep entry is considered a nap.
+The minimum nap *start* time (in the instance's time zone).
 Expects the 24-hour format %H:%M.

 ## `DB_ENGINE`